Isaiah 11:2 Spirit-Dependent Living

 Spiritual Gifts

-The key to a robust Christian life is knowing the source and purpose for any good act comes from Christ living in us.
-In my numerous decades of following Christ, my confidence comes not from one’s gifting, but what God does in me.
-Yes, there are things to learn, but they are the right and powerful things that enable us to make those necessary and wise decisions.
-You have confidence that Jesus Christ made wise decisions in tough times, right?
-So what this and many other passages will show us is how Christ’s Spirit works now in you.
-Here are three summarizing principles that help us understand what makes a good Christian.
+The key to a strong Christian life is understanding that every good act's source and purpose come from Christ living within us.
+Over my many decades of following Christ, my confidence doesn't rely on any gift but on what God does in me.
+Yes, there are lessons to learn, but they are the right and powerful ones that help us make necessary and wise decisions.
+You believe that Jesus Christ made wise decisions in difficult times, right?
+So, what this and many other passages will reveal is how Christ’s Spirit operates within you.

 Study Questions for Isaiah 11:2